isomerpages/govtech-corp/_careers/Why Join GovTech/Overview.md

 </div>
 <h3>Advance our mission.
 Shape your future.</h3>
 <p>A GovTech career is one that’s filled with purpose and meaning.
 Our digital
-transformation projects underpin Singapore’s efforts to build a Smart Nation, a home where possibilities are powered by infocomm technology and engineering solutions.
+transformation projects underpin Singapore’s efforts to build a Smart Nati3on, a home where possibilities are powered by infocomm technology and engineering solutions.
 The work you do here will hence better the lives of all Singaporean citizens and residents.
 As you climb the corporate ladder to join the ranks